Michigan in the Olympics

 Mike Mcguire Arnett Chishom James Henry

 Keenan Robinson was trainer for U-M swimming under coach Bob Bowman and recently joined Bowman's staff at Arizona.
-He will serve as head trainer with the U.S. swimming team in Rio.
-Stephanie Kerska will be an assistant manager with the U.S. swimming team in Rio.
+He served as head trainer with the U.S. swimming team in Rio.
+Stephanie Kerska was an assistant manager with the U.S. swimming team in Rio.
 She competed for UM women's swimming, 1988-1990, and was an assistant coach 1997-2012.

 Zach Burns